-There are approximately 270,000 landlords in New Zealand.
+There are approximately 350,000 private residential landlords in New Zealand, owning on average 1.5 rentals each.
 There are no corporate or institutional residential landlords.

-There are over 464,000 residential rental properties1, housing over 600,000 tenants, and worth around \$150 billion2.
+There are over 464,000 residential rental properties, housing over 600,000 tenants, and worth around \$150 billion.